Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 If such a [=media segment=] contained samples from 1 to 5 seconds (drift of 1 second away from zero point at both ends, which is within acceptable limits) it would be non-conforming because of the requirement in [[#timing-mediasegment]] that the first [=media segment=] contain a media sample that starts at or overlaps the [=period=] start point.
 </div>

+#### Requirements on segment alignment at period start when using simple addressing #### {#timing-addressing-simple-alignment}

+When using [=simple addressing=], the first [=media segment=] will always start at the [=period=] start point.
+This matches the point the [=sample timeline=] indicated by `SegmentTemplate@presentationTimeOffset`.

+This means that it is not possible to start a [=period=] in the middle of a [=media segment=], such as when cutting an existing [=period=] in two (e.g. to insert an ad) at an arbitrary point (which might be in the middle of a [=media segment=]).
+Therefore, a [=period=] can only be started at a point where all its [=representations=] that use [=simple addressing=] have a segment boundary.
+Consider also that [=representations=] in different [=adaptation sets=] may have segment boundaries in different places on the timeline.

+This severely limits the usefulness of this addressing mode in multi-period services.
+Therefore, you SHOULD NOT use [=simple addressing=] in multi-period scenarios.
+While it might work if everything aligns properly, such occasions will be the exception and not the rule.

+Note: If you have existing content that uses [=simple addressing=] and you wish to use it in a multi-period scenario, it will generally be fairly easy to convert it to [=explicit addressing=].
+Beware that the latter does not allow timing inaccuracy in media segments.

 ## Resolving URLs and performing HTTP requests ## {#timing-urls-and-http}